kenneth-fossen/ti-smoked/README.md

 [![Rewrite it in Rust (RIIR)](img/riir.jpg)](https://www.redbubble.com/i/poster/Rewrite-It-In-Rust-Rust-Programming-by-tribaltattoo/130040421.LVTDI)

 It is supposed to be so much better.
-Anyway, a small play attempt to rewrite a Smoketesting tool that we use at work.
+Anyway, a small play attempt to rewrite a Smoke Testing tool that we use at work.
+I learned a lot by doing this silly project and it was fun :)
+Happy coding

+Kenneth

+Notes:
+The poster is not mine, but you can buy it from the link provided.

 ## How to run